 Christine Davis was born in Vancouver in 1962.
 She currently lives and works in New York City where her studio is located on a Pier facing the Statue of Liberty.
 Davis has lived in Prince George, Ann Arbor, Lusaka, Paris and Toronto.
 After graduating from York University (Toronto) she attended the Collège international de philosophie (Paris).
 Davis has served on the board of directors of The Power Plant (Toronto) and YYZ Artists' Outlet (Toronto).
 As a founding editor of the interdisciplinary journal Public: Art/Culture/Ideas her editorial work intersects with the research driving her practice.
-Davis is a researcher with the Centre for Integrative Bio- Engineering Research at Simon Fraser University and currently collaborating with the Centre for Vision Research at York University on a 3d IMAX film.
+Davis is a researcher with the Centre for Integrative Bio- Engineering Research at Simon Fraser University.

 For Press/Enter: Between Seduction and Disbelief, the milestone exhibition on emerging interactive technologies curated by The Power Plant in 1995, Davis laser etched words onto contact lenses.
 Working with lasers developed for Candarm her project linked the Spanish Inquisition to the birth of televised trials to explore “the lens or film-screen upon which is condensed the trauma of history.”
 (Buci- Glucksmann).
 In 2000 she participated in the touring exhibition Paradise Now: Creating the Genetic Revolution (Exit Art, NYC).
 Working with a molecular biologist at the University of Toronto she produced a series of woven code garments that link genetics and information theory.
 During her residency at York University’s “Future Cinema Lab” in 2010 she created Satellite Ballet (for Lois Fuller), an animated short for cell phones.
 The work was exhibited at the Musée d'art contemporain de Montréal.
 In the exhibition catalogue film scholar Olivier Asselin notes, “Davis’ work establishes a link between artistic abstraction and scientific abstraction – between formal abstraction and conceptual abstraction.
 [F]orm is chaotic; it is one of those complex phenomena, like climate change and liquid turbulence, which are determinate, but non-linear, and, as a result, remain largely unpredictable.
 As such, it prompts an epistemological reflection on the complexity of the sensible and the limits of the concept… from this perspective, her work is archaeological.”